KDE/kde-builder/doc/developer/concepts.md

 - Ensures that the repository metadata is available (containing dependency information and the virtual project path hierarchy)
 - If project selectors are available from the cmdline, creates the build list by expanding those selectors into the appropriate projects from the rc-file.
-If no selectors, uses all groups and projects from the rc-file.
+If `--all-config-projects` was specified, uses all groups and projects from the rc-file.
   * Either mode can involve resolving dependencies for KDE-based projects.
 - Forks additional children to serve as a way to perform updates and build in separate processes so that they may proceed concurrently.
 Once ready, performs